This site requires a more recent version of Adobe Flash Player to function properly.

 CVS employs over 26,000 pharmacists, nurse practitioners and physician assistants (more than Walgreen's number of 17,000) who are responsible for interfacing with patients, advising customers and providing them more personalized attention as compared to other retail pharmacy chains.

-CVS has over 640 in-store MinuteClinics across 25 states, making it easy to get treatment for common ailments, receiving vaccinations or obtaining health screenings.
-More than 70% of CVS stores are either open round-the-clock or offer extended hours, and over 60 percent have drive-thru windows, offering greater convenience to customers.
+CVS has over 800 in-store MinuteClinics across 28 states, making it easy to get treatment for common ailments, receiving vaccinations or obtaining health screenings.
+More than 70% of CVS stores are either open round-the-clock or offer extended hours, and over 60% have drive-thru windows, offering greater convenience to customers.

 The company's business strategy centers on providing innovative pharmaceutical solutions and quality client service in order to enhance clinical outcomes for its clients’ health benefit plan members while assisting its clients and their plan members in better managing overall health care costs.
 In addition, as a fully integrated pharmacy services company, CVS Caremark is able to offer its clients and their plan members a variety of programs and plan designs that benefit from its integrated information systems and the ability of its more than 26,000 pharmacists, nurse practitioners and physician assistants to interact personally with the plan members.

-As of December 31, 2012, the company operated five large, automated mail service pharmacies and a network of 31 retail specialty pharmacy stores, which operate under the CarePlus
+As of December 31, 2013, CVS operated 11 specialty mail order pharmacies and a network of 25 retail specialty pharmacy stores, which operate under the CarePlus

 CVS Caremark's clients are primarily sponsors of health benefit plans (employers, insurance companies, unions, government employee groups and MCOs) and individuals located throughout the United States.

-Increasing demand and utilization of prescription drugs in US
+Increasing demand and utilization of prescription drugs in the US

 An aging population combined with the fact that older people contribute to a larger proportion of expenditures on drugs will lead to an increase in the prescription drugs market size.
 An observation from CVS Caremark's 2009 annual report supports our view: